 • Detailed scope of supply, services and major cost drivers.

 • Preparation and submission of all paperwork for utility incentives.

 • Single-line overview drawings of panels and equipment.

-Following the Load Study, the Emacx Team prepares a comprehensive summary of the financial benefits to be achieved, demand strategies, project schedules and costs.
+Following the Audit and Load Study, the Emacx Team prepares a comprehensive summary of the financial benefits to be achieved, demand strategies, project schedules and costs.
 This summary is typically reviewed in a presentation and face-to-face meeting with the customer.

 After contract award, the Emacx Project Manager leads engineering, installation, commissioning, M&V, and ongoing support.